FractalWanderer/Obsidian-Programming/Kubernetes/Kubernetes Resources/Kubernetes Resource Definitions.md

 > [!quoteno]
 > A service is a resource that you can use for exposing pods so that other pods can interact with them.
-A service is a resource that you can use for exposing pods so that other pods can interact with them.

 #### Namespace

 > [!quoteno]